PalisadoesFoundation/talawa-api/docs/docs/docs/developer-resources/testing.md

 Sometimes you may want to start all over again from scratch.
 These steps will reset your development postgres database.

-1. **WARNING:** This command will **DELETE** all data from each table in your database, administrator previleges will be restored.
+1. **WARNING:** This command will **DELETE** all data from each table in your database, administrator roles will be restored.
 Use with extreme caution.
    ```bash
    pnpm run reset:db
    ```